hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/saml.html.md

 The SAML SSO integration can be configured by providing a metadata URL or manually with the Single Sign-on URL, Entity ID, and X.509 Certificate.

-## NameID Format

-Terraform Cloud requires that the NameID format in the SAML response be set to `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress` with a valid email address being provided as the value for this attribute.

 ## Configuration (Terraform Cloud)

 1. Visit your organization settings page and click "SSO".